JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/La_verdadera_religion.md

 Religions as institutions were necessary at one stage in the spiritual development of the human species, but it's time we cast aside those “crutches” and began to walk on our own, to begin seeking God through personal experience, focusing on how we live our filiation with God.
 I remember a comment in this regard from a “Urantian” friend; he said that the word “God” had too many Judeo-Christian connotations for him, and that's why he preferred to call Him “Father.”

-In document 86, “The Primitive Evolution of Religion,” we find this paragraph on the evolution of religion and rituals:
+In paper 86, “The Primitive Evolution of Religion,” we find this paragraph on the evolution of religion and rituals:

 > _Industry, war, slavery, and civil government arose in response to the social evolution of man in his natural environment; religion similarly arose as his response to the illusory environment of the imaginary ghost world.
 Religion was an evolutionary development of self-maintenance, and it has worked, notwithstanding that it was originally erroneous in concept and utterly illogical._ [UB 86:7.5](/en/The_Urantia_Book/86#p7_5)

-In document 89, “Sin, Sacrifice, and Atonement,” we find these paragraphs on rituals and ceremonies in general:
+In paper 89, “Sin, Sacrifice, and Atonement,” we find these paragraphs on rituals and ceremonies in general:

 > _The human sacrifice, throughout the course of the evolution of Urantian rituals, has advanced from the bloody business of man-eating to higher and more symbolic levels.
 The early rituals of sacrifice bred the later ceremonies of sacrament.
 In more recent times the priest alone would partake of a bit of the cannibalistic sacrifice or a drop of human blood, and then all would partake of the animal substitute.
 These early ideas of ransom, redemption, and covenants have evolved into the later-day sacramental services.
 And all this ceremonial evolution has exerted a mighty socializing influence._ [UB 89:9.1](/en/The_Urantia_Book/89#p9_1)